chirag127/ZenRead-AI-Reader-And-TTS-Browser-Extension/README.md

 Zen Reader exists to restore peace to the modern web.
 No noise.
 No clutter.
 Just content.

-Whether you’re reading articles, documentation, blogs, or long research papers—Zen Reader transforms the web into a calm, focused reading environment.
+AI-powered when you want it.
+Offline-friendly when you need it.
+Private always.

 ---

 ## ⭐ Support the Project

-If Zen Reader improves your reading experience, please consider giving the project a ⭐ on GitHub.
-Your support helps the project grow and evolve.
+If Zen Reader improves your daily reading experience, please consider giving the project a ⭐ on GitHub.
+Your support helps the project grow and stay maintained.